Greek Hummus Wrap

 It’s nice to know that there’s is a great alternative to taking an extra trip to the farmer’s market to get your ultra fresh, seasonal produce.
 That alternative is to have it delivered right to your door.

-Farm Fresh To You is a second-generation family farm that grows and partners with other organic farms to deliver fresh, seasonal produce directly to your door.
+Farm Fresh To You is that alternative if you live in California in select zip codes.
+It’s a second-generation family farm that grows and partners with other organic farms to deliver fresh, seasonal produce directly to your door.

 Farm Fresh To You saves you time and money by skipping that trip to the store and provides your family with the ability to eat healthier.

 Their easy to use online service provides an ever-increasing selection of fresh, seasonal, organic fruits and vegetables.
 They also provide olive oil, organic eggs, and fresh flowers!
 No worries, they’ve got you covered.
-Get your weekly shopping done in minutes at Farm Fresh To You, and discover how easy it is to get your family to eat more fruits and veggies.
+Get your weekly shopping done in minutes and discover how easy it is to get your family to eat more fruits and veggies.

 I for one, was very excited about my delivery!
 I chose the fruit and veggie mix, and as you can see, there was a wonderful variety.